JaimeGensler/thyseus-docs/CONTRIBUTING.md

 ## Pull Requests

-_**Corrections and issues requesting clarification are welcome at any point;
-please - ask first before starting new pages/sections.**_ As Thyseus is currently pre-1.0 release, there are sometimes changes that make old docs innacurate, and the last thing I want is for you to spend time helping, just for it to no longer be relevent with a new release!
-If you'd like to contribute new docs sections/pages, feel free to ping me or create an issue and I'll respond as soon as I'm able to.
+Corrections and issues requesting clarification are always welcome; **please ask first before creating new pages/sections.** As Thyseus is currently pre-1.0 release, behavior may change, especially if it's undocumented.
+If you'd like to contribute _new_ sections/pages, please create an issue first.

 ## General Guidelines